eccentricdevotion/TARDIS/time-rotor.md

 ### Recipes

-The crafting recipes for the four time rotors are:
+The crafting recipes for the seven time rotors are:

 ![Time Rotor Recipes](images/docs/time_rotor_recipes.gif)